Freedom Riders: Into Mississippi

+Freedom Riders Julia Aaron Humbles and Dave Dennis under escort by armed Alabama National Guardsmen aboard an interstate bus from Montgomery, Alabama, to Jackson, Mississippi, on May 24, 1961.

 The next day, Monday, May 22, more Freedom Riders arrived in Montgomery to continue the rides through the South and replace the wounded riders still in the hospital.
 Behind the scenes, the Kennedy administration arranged a deal with the governors of Alabama and Mississippi, where the governors agreed that state police and the National Guard would protect the Riders from mob violence.
 In return, the federal government would not intervene to stop local police from arresting Freedom Riders for violating segregation ordinances when the buses arrived at the depots.

 On Wednesday morning, May 24, Freedom Riders boarded buses for the journey to Jackson, Mississippi.
 Surrounded by Highway Patrol and the National Guard, the buses arrived in Jackson without incident, but the riders were immediately arrested when they tried to use the white-only facilities at the Tri-State Trailways depot.
 The third bus arrived at the Jackson Greyhound station early on May 28, and its Freedom Riders were arrested.

 In Montgomery, the next round of Freedom Riders, including the Yale University chaplain William Sloane Coffin, Gaylord Brewster Noyce, and southern ministers Shuttlesworth, Abernathy, Wyatt Tee Walker, and others were similarly arrested for violating local segregation ordinances.